1 Samuel 11:1–15 . . . Bible Study Summary with Videos and Questions

 “Saul Rescues a City, Then Gets Confirmed as King”

-In last week's summary, we saw Saul the reluctant young man, a head taller than anyone else.
+In last week's summary of 1 Samuel 10:1–27, we saw Saul the reluctant young man, a head taller than anyone else.
 God chose him to be king.
 However, he was so reluctant to become a king that he hid among baggage; but the people found him and proclaimed him their king.
 Israel's first king needed not only to be an admirable individual in his personal conduct, but also needed to be an effective military commander.
 The writer of 1 and 2 Samuel points out Saul's abilities in both areas here in chapter 11.
 The nation consequently united behind him because of his success.

 The Ammonite Siege of Jabesh, Gilead (10:1–5)

 Let's first put into perspective who the players are in this upcoming battle.
 Nahash, the Ammonite king, gave an ultimatum to the Israelite city, Jabesh, Gilead.
 Nahash had surrounded it; simply by doing so, he'd made his demands clear.
 The Jabesh-Gileadites must either surrender or be conquered.
 The NIV text for this chapter starts off with this gruesome account:

 1Nahash the Ammonite went up and besieged Jabesh Gilead.
 And all the men of Jabesh said to him, “Make a treaty with us, and we will be subject to you.”